 4 Warning Signs that a Tree Is at Increased Risk of Toppling in High Winds

-When strong winds blow through, healthy trees usually bend and sway without issue.
-But if a tree is weakened or unstable, those same gusts can push it past the point of recovery, leading to dangerous falls.
-A toppled tree can damage property, block roads, or cause injury—so identifying risks before a storm hits is crucial.
-Some warning signs of instability can be subtle, while others are more obvious.
-Recognizing them early allows you to take preventive action and call an arborist before disaster strikes.
-At The Tree Guy, our local arborists can identify hazardous trees and remove them as needed.
-Here are four warning signs that a tree may be at heightened risk of toppling in high winds.
+When strong winds move through Ventura County, healthy trees usually bend and sway without issue.
+But if a tree is weakened or unstable, those same gusts can push it past the point of failure and cause it to fall.
+A toppled tree can damage property, block roads, or lead to serious injury, so identifying risks before a storm is important.
+Some warning signs of instability are subtle, while others are easy to spot.
+Recognizing them early allows you to take action and contact a professional tree cutting service before conditions get worse.
+At The Tree Guy, our team can identify hazardous trees and remove them when needed.
+Below are four warning signs that a tree may be at increased risk of toppling in high winds.

 Significantly Leaning